Baarwan Khiladi

-It was later aired on Express Entertainment, with fist episode was aired on 11 August.
+It was later aired on Express Entertainment, with first episode broadcast on 11 August 2022.

 Premise

 The plot revolves around a small town young boy who has a passion for cricket and aspires to become a famous cricketer.
 After his selection in a country's huge cricket league, he faces the hurdles and unjust behaviour but ultimately finds his due.